zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2020-08-10: The contract generation algorithm has been rewritten.
+It should be both more realistic and harder to take advantage of.
+Most noticeably, you should no longer see players ask for too much money and go unsigned. [[1]](https://basketball-gm.com/blog/2020/08/smarter-contract-generation/) [[2]](https://old.reddit.com/r/BasketballGM/comments/i5qoj3/new_beta_feature_smarter_contracts_no_more_good/) [[3]](https://old.reddit.com/r/BasketballGM/comments/i77k9w/smarter_contract_generation_is_live_in_version/)

+* 2020-08-10: In BBGM, the box score will show players who didn't play as DNP (either "Injury" or "Coach's decision") rather than showing a row of all 0s.

 * 2020-08-08: Copying the trend in most other basketball sites, the default standings in BBGM are now conference standings, not division standings.
 FBGM is not changed.

 * 2020-08-08: Team records are shown below logos in box scores.
 And yeah, when you're watching a live game, the records update when the game finishes :) [[1]](https://old.reddit.com/r/BasketballGM/comments/i6792d/in_the_live_game_playbyplay_fouls_show_how_many/)